Professor of Philosophy

 Office: B308 Tribble Hall

 Adrian Bardon holds a Ph.D. in philosophy from the University of Massachusetts, Amherst.
-He teaches courses in the philosophy of space and time, the history of modern philosophy, Kant, the philosophy of religion, and political philosophy.
+He teaches courses in the philosophy of space and time, the history of modern philosophy, Kant, critical reasoning (with a focus on ideology and motivated cognition), the philosophy of religion, and political philosophy.

 - Philosophy of Space and Time